pivotal/docs-platform-automation/docs/reference/task.md

 This task requires the [state file][state] generated [create-vm](#create-vm).

-### download-pasw
-Downloads the PAS windows tile.
-The task will run winfs-injector automatically, so the output is the patched PAS windows tile.

-The inputs is the same as [download-product](#download-product)

-!!! warning
-    Only use this task for downloading PAS windows.
-Downloading other tiles/products will generate an error due to running winfs-injector

-{% code_snippet 'tasks', 'download-pasw' %}

 ### download-product
 Downloads a product specified in a config file from Pivnet.
 Optionally, also downloads the latest stemcell for that product.